 Requirements for FlyOne Strike Compensation

 - A flight delay or cancellation has significantly disrupted your travel plans.
-This means your flight was delayed by 3 hours or more at the final destination, or it was cancelled with less than 14 days’ notice before the scheduled departure.
+This means your flight was delayed by three hours or more at the final destination, or it was cancelled with less than 14 days’ notice before the scheduled departure.

 How to Claim FlyOne Strike Compensation

 - Complete this form.
-You’ll need to provide details such as your flight number, date, and the problem you faced.
+You’ll need to provide details such as your flight number, date, and the issue you encountered.

 Other Rights in Case of a Flight Strike